mikbe/pomidor_timer/README.markdown

 * Refactored fade animation to use proper methodologies.
 * Refactored form hiding.
 * General code cleanup.
 * Changed fast forward tooltip to use interface standard.
-(I liked mine but it was too much outside the norm).
+(I liked mine but it was too outside the norm).
 * Now with 100% less rapture.

 **2011.05.19**